Chas-Henrik/u07-individuell-uppgift-jobchaser-chas-henrik-nextjs/README.md

 7. Spinners (for Loader component)

-Dark/light-mode has been implemented with 'useContext' and the filtering ComboBoxes, Search Input & Favorite Mark/Un-mark have been implemented using Redux Toolkit.
+Dark/light-mode has been implemented with 'useContext' and the filtering ComboBoxes, Search Input & Favorite Mark/Un-mark have been implemented with Redux Toolkit.

 The site is published on Vercel:
 [https://u07-individuell-uppgift-jobchaser-chas-henrik-nextjs.vercel.app/](https://u07-individuell-uppgift-jobchaser-chas-henrik-nextjs.vercel.app/)